skeeto/skeeto.github.com/_posts/2015-12-03-X-Elfeed-Features-You-Might-Not-Know.markdown

 If you've updated very recently, you probably noticed Elfeed got a brand new header.
-Previously it faked a header by writing to the first line of the header.
+Previously it faked a header by writing to the first line of the buffer.
 This is because somehow I had no idea Emacs had official support for buffer headers (despite notmuch using them all this time).